sowmyachinimilli/WebDesignAssignments/Assignment2/readme.txt

 NUID: 002102974

 This website is my professional portfolio consisting of various sections such as About, Education & Experience, Skills & Interests, Certificates and Contact pages.
+I've designed this portfolio to look a like the AWS console, which would help me while applying to Amazon/AWS.

 <!DOCTYPE> tag is the very first line in the HTML document.
 It tells the browser what version of HTML the document is written so that the browser knows what to expect.
 This tag is also commonly referred to as the <!DOCTYPE> element.